-PRAnge= min max pressure levels, in mb, at top and bottom of diagram, respectively (default=100 1050)
+PRAnge min max pressure levels, in mb, at top and bottom of diagram, respectively (default=100 1050)

-EXClude= stn1 stnN stations to exclude from the cross section; up to 8 stations may be excluded; each station can be specified as a 4- character station ID (e.g., KINL) or a 5-digit station ID number (e.g., 72747); this keyword is useful for re-running commands that select more stations than desired and/or include questionable data SIG= NO do not include data from significant-level dataset specified in DATASET keyword; use only its mandatory-level dataset (default) YES include data from significant-level dataset specified in DATASET keyword
+EXClude= stn1 . . stnN stations to exclude from the cross section; up to 8 stations may be excluded; each station can be specified as a running commands that select more stations than desired and/or include questionable data dataset (default)

+4-character station ID (e.g., KINL) or a 5-digit station ID number (e.g., 72747); this keyword is useful for re-